RacoonDog/SuperUser-Addon/README.md

 - `delayed (ticks|millis|seconds) <delay>`: Suspends execution for the given delay.
 Subcommands following `delayed` will also be evaluated after the delay.
 Using a delay with `millis` or `seconds` will cause the following subcommands and command to be executed offthread, so take care to use only thread safe commands.
+- `repeat <times> instant`: Immediately forks command execution X times.
+- `repeat <times> (ticks|millis|seconds) <delay>`: Do command execution X times with the given delay between executions.
+Using a delay with `millis` or `seconds` will cause the following subcommands and command to be executed offthread, so take care to use only thread safe commands.
+Use `delayed` to add an initial delay.
 - `store (result|success) <variable>`: Stores either the `int` result or `boolean` success of the command specified in the `run` subcommand to the Starscript variable specified in `variable`